Suzanna-Linn/slua/docs/new-release.md

 `encode()` and `slencode()` have a second parameter which is a table with named parameters.

-`allow_sparse`: boolean, `false` by default, if `true` all sparse array are encoded as arrays, no matter how sparse they are, instead of throwing a "excessively sparse array" error.
+`allow_sparse`: boolean, `false` by default, if `true` all sparse arrays are encoded as arrays, no matter how sparse they are, instead of throwing a "excessively sparse array" error.

 `skip_tojson`: boolean, `false` by default, if `true` the metamethod `__tojson` is not called.